 Draw

-The draws for the 2023 WTA and ATP events in Cincinnati will be available to view on the ATP and WTA Tour website a few days before the start of the tournaments.
+The draws for the 2023 WTA and ATP events in Cincinnati are available to view on the ATP and WTA Tour websites (see links below).

 Prize Money and Points

-Information in relation to the prize money to be awarded to players for the 2023 tournament has yet to be confirmed but in 2022 it was $6,280,880 for the ATP Cincinnati Open and $2,527,250 for the WTA Cincinnati open.
+Information in relation to the prize money to be awarded to players for the 2023 tournament has now been confirmed, with prize money totaling $6,600,000 for the ATP Cincinnati Masters and $2,788,468 for the WTA Cincinnati Open.

 Men’s Singles